 Whether they ever materialized is another question.
 However, the company did provide a model to show Guelph citizens the capabilities of their product.
 A report in the Guelph Mercury recorded a test run made by J.A.
 McRae & Sons.
 The newspaper noted: “The auto delivery car did splendid work… and delivered parcels to 387 residences from 9.30 in the morning to 6 o’clock, or about 700 parcels in all, thus doing the work of two horse deliveries.
 The vehicle managed to climb the Grange Street hill with ease and did not get stuck in the mud on the Gordon Street subway beneath the Grand Trunk Railway tracks.”

 According to G. Bloomfield in an article in in Volume 22 Wellington County History (2009), the company produced two vehicles in Guelph.
 They boasted 26 and 30hp.
 Of the two, the Jules 30 was the better known.
 It was a four-passenger car.
-They returned to their factory in Toronto in 1911 and continued to produce this small touring car into 1912.
+They had a factory in Toronto in 1911 and continued to produce this small touring car into 1912.
+Early that year, according to The Automobile, The Jules Motor Company, of Guelph, Ont., “passed into the hands of a group of Toronto capitalists.”
+George H. Gooderham, M. P. P. was said to be president of the new company.

 Supplying Parts and Repair Work